 Wondering how to cook elk?
 Make my delicious ground elk meatloaf recipe!
 This 2-lb meatloaf made with elk has no bread crumbs and can be made gluten free.
 You’ll love how easy this wild game recipe is.
 It’s perfect for hunting season or whenever you have a lot of elk in the freezer.
-Everyone will want the recipe for this unique combination of meatloaf meat!
+Everyone will want the recipe for this elk burger meatloaf!

 Elk is a nutritious lean protein that can be used in place of lean beef in recipes.
-Here, I’ve taken my basic meatloaf recipe, typically half beef and half pork, and turned it into an elk burger meatloaf.
+Here, I’ve taken my basic meatloaf recipe, typically half beef and half pork, and turned it into the best elk burger meatloaf.

 The ground pork keeps the elk meat loaf from becoming too dry.
 Meanwhile, the elk keeps the meatloaf from becoming too fatty.
 Using all fatty meat makes a meatloaf that shrinks a lot and is too greasy, IMVHO.